prestonlimlianjie/moh-vaccinegov/pages/appeal-for-early-vaccination.md

 #### Please fill in this [Form](https://go.gov.sg/c19vacappeal) if you are requesting for early vaccination
 ![](/images/appeal%20link.png)

-At this time, MOH is approving appeals only for Singapore Citizens and Permanent Residents based in Singapore who meet the following criteria
+At this time, MOH is approving appeals only for Singapore Citizens and Permanent Residents based in Singapore who meet the following criteria:

 | Category| Criteria |